 Remember, discharging a firearm on any public place that endangers property or endangers, annoys or frightens a person is an offence.

-- unformed legal roads,
+- unformed legal roads

-- DOC land (including some marginal strips) and
+- DOC land

 - regional forest parks.